mstksg/hoppy/examples/two-package-example/README.md

-# Hoppy example program
+# Hoppy two-package example program

-This is a small project that demonstrates use of Hoppy in interfacing with C++ code.  `example-cpp/cpp/utils.cpp` contains a function that reverses a string.
+This is a small project that demonstrates use of Hoppy in interfacing with C++ code.
+The `example` subdirectory is the wrapper package itself.
-`example-generator` defines a Hoppy generator for it, and `example-cpp` and `example` are the C++ and Haskell sides of the bindings, respectively.
+`example/cpp/utils.cpp` contains a function that reverses a string, and building this package links to the C++ standard library (or whatever other libraries you need to).
+The binding definitions are split off into a separate package in the `example-generator` directory, for maintainability.
+This way, binding definitions can be split into multiple Haskell modules freely.

-Run `cabal v2-{build,run} hoppy-three-package-example` to build and run this project.
+Run `cabal v2-{build,run} hoppy-two-package-example` to build and run this project.
 (This can also be run from the root of the Hoppy repository, if you have the full Hoppy repository available.)

-Alternatively, build scripts that use the old Cabal v1-style commands are available.
-Run `install.sh` to build, test, and install each of these in turn.
-`clean.sh` removes build outputs.

 ----